Kempinski Hotels officially takes over management of Hôtel Des Milles Collines

 Commenting on the soft opening of Hôtel des Milles Collines by Kempinski, Christoph Strahm, General Manager, said, “This is definitely the right time to be in Rwanda.
 We experience here a perfect marriage between Hôtel Des Mille Collines, the first grand hotel to open in Rwanda forty years ago, and Kempinski, Europe’s oldest luxury hotel group.
 Kigali is a remarkable city.
 The people are warm and generous and we have a great team already in place ready to showcase the unique personality of Hôtel des Milles Collines by Kempinski.
 We are excited to bring our signature Kempinski service to this city and usher in a renaissance of hospitality in Kigali.”

 Kempinski Hotels currently operates 72 hotels in 30 countries and has more than 40 hotels under development worldwide.

 Created in 1897, Kempinski Hotels is Europe’s oldest luxury hotel group.
 Kempinski’s rich heritage of impeccable personal service and superb hospitality is complemented by the exclusivity and individuality of its properties.
-Kempinski now comprises a portfolio of 73 five-star hotels in 30 countries and continues to add new properties in Europe, the Middle East, Africa and Asia.
+Kempinski now comprises a portfolio of 72 five-star hotels in 30 countries and continues to add new properties in Europe, the Middle East, Africa and Asia.
 Each one reflects the strength and success of the Kempinski brand without losing sight of its heritage.
-The portfolio consists of historic landmark properties, award-winning urban lifestyle hotels, outstanding resorts and prestigious residences.
-Each one imbues the quality guests have come to expect from Kempinski while also embracing the cultural traditions of its location.
-Furthermore, Kempinski is a founding member of the Global Hotel Alliance (GHA), the world’s largest alliance of independent hotels.
+The portfolio includes historic landmark properties, award-winning urban lifestyle hotels, outstanding resorts, and prestigious residences.
+Each one imbues the quality guests have come to expect from Kempinski while embracing the cultural traditions of its location.
+Kempinski is a founding member of the Global Hotel Alliance (GHA): the world’s largest alliance of independent hotels.